About us | He kōrero mō mātou

 Assistant Research Fellow

-Kayla Stewart's previous civil justice research focussed on how the legal profession can facilitate access to justice.
+Kayla Stewart's previous civil justice research focused on how the legal profession can facilitate access to justice.
 She is currently researching legal need in Aotearoa.

 Understanding legal need in Aotearoa